 What if I want to come see my child’s presentation?

-You would need to register as a participant.
+You would need to register an Adult participant.
 Due to the safety and security of the students, only registered attendees are permitted at the conference.

 Do I have to sign up in advance?

 Yes.
 If you want to attend the conference you need to register before the deadline.
 No on-site registration is accepted.

 Yes, it is!
 The conference in Normal has been happening for more than 15 years – would anyone still be coming if it wasn’t fun?!?
 To see video highlights of past Conferences, click on Ticket2Fame!

 Topics vary from year to year.
 We don’t know what the current topics will be until registration is complete.
 Consider visiting past SIT websites or speaking with past presenters and participants to see what has been presented in the past.